 The Writer’s Journey — Christopher Vogler

-The rules laid out in these screenwriting books aid the writing of a film treatment by breaking down narratives into more than just three acts, and they are often the same books you will find in a producer’s office.
+The rules laid out in these screenwriting books aid the writing of a film treatment by breaking down narratives into more than just the three act structure, and they are often the same books you will find in a producer’s office.
+You’ll see their influence in countless successful movie treatment examples written by pros.

 How to write a story treatment

 Writing a treatment is more science than art, but you still need to be a writer.
+Knowing how to write a treatment for film means balancing clarity with creativity.
 The first thing to remember is that stories are immediate.

 They are happening now.